 Sleep Apnea is a potentially serious disorder because of cessation of breathing while asleep.
-Symptoms may include loud snoring, breath holds followed by a large gasping breath, and daytime tiredness.
-An apnea is defined as cessation of air exchange for at least 10 seconds, accompanied by a drop in oxygen level and by a brain wave “micro wakeup “when the patient rebreaths.
-These pauses in breathing continue throughout the night, and may occur as often 1000 times during the night .
-Those with sleep apnea usually have no problem falling asleep , and they are unaware that they are afflicted with the disorder.
+Symptoms may include loud snoring, breath holds followed by a large gasping breath and daytime tiredness.
+An apnea is defined as a cessation of air exchange for at least 10 seconds, accompanied by a drop in oxygen level and by a brain wave “micro wakeup “when the patient breaths.
+These pauses in breathing continue throughout the night and may occur as often as 1000 times during the night.
+Those with sleep apnea usually have no problem falling asleep, and they are unaware that they are afflicted with the disorder.
 Bed partners frequently describe the symptoms accurately.

-Sleep apnea occurs across all segments of the population , and if left untreated, can lead to increased risk of heart disease, high blood pressure, stroke , increased chance of type 2 diabetes, cardiac arrhythmias and other illnesses.
-Daytime tiredness also leads to increased chance of automobile accidents and may cause errors in judgment and concentration that may cause injury, job loss, relationship problems, depression and even death.
+Sleep apnea occurs across all segments of the population, and if left untreated, can lead to increased risk of heart disease, high blood pressure, stroke, increased chance of type 2 diabetes, cardiac arrhythmias and other illnesses.
+Daytime tiredness also leads to an increased chance of automobile accidents and may cause errors in judgment and concentration that may cause injury, job loss, relationship problems, depression, and even death.

 There are three main types of sleep apnea:

 - Obstructive sleep apnea.
-This is the most common form of apnea .
-It occurs because of a reduction in the opening of the breathing passage, behind the tongue .
-During sleep, the throat muscles relax, and when the patient inhales, there is a negative force which leads to collapse and closure of the airway, despite the fact that the patient is making an effort to breathe.
+This is the most common form of apnea.
+It occurs because of a reduction in the opening of the breathing passage, behind the tongue.
+During sleep, the throat muscles relax, and when the patient inhales, there is a negative force that leads to collapse and closure of the airway, even though the patient is making an effort to breathe.

 - Central sleep apnea.
 This occurs when the brain fails to send proper signals to the muscles that control breathing.
 The airway is actually open, but there is no effort to breathe

 - Complex sleep apnea.
 This occurs when a person has both obstructive sleep apnea and central sleep apnea.